aiven/devportal/docs/tools/terraform/concepts/data-sources.rst

         sensitive = true
     }

 By using the data source instead of the resource, Terraform won't try to manage the project.
 However it has awareness of it, and can return information relating to it.
-In the example above, the certificate is made available as an output so that Terraform can use that data, perhaps as configuration for another resource.
+In the example above, the certificate is made available as an `output value <https://www.terraform.io/language/values/outputs>`_ so that Terraform can use that data, perhaps as configuration for another resource.

 The data source approach is recommended for projects that will integrate with resources that they don't manage themselves.